-The State Dept. wanted the coins to be in mint condition and as attractive a gift as poosible.
-During their research, they discovered that the last year both the ten dollar gold coin and the silver dollar had been minted was in 1804, so they had new dies made with the date 1804, and that is how the 1804 Silver dollar came to be.
+The State Dept. wanted the coins to be in mint condition and as attractive a gift as possible.
+During their research, they discovered that the last year both the ten-dollar gold coin and the silver dollar had been minted was in 1804, so they had new dies made with the date 1804, and that is how the 1804 Silver dollar came to be.

 In fact, the 1804 Silver Dollar is such a popular rarity with the public as well as collectors that it’s known as the King of American Coins.

-There are 15 known specimens of the 1804 Silver Dollar and the collection of 1804 Silver Dollars consists of three classes.
+There are 15 known specimens of the 1804 Silver Dollar in circulation.
+The collection of 1804 Silver Dollars consists of three classes.

 Class I dollars were made around 1834.

 The characteristics of the Class I coin are lettered edges and no rust pit on the flip side to the left of the upper olive branch leaf.
 There are currently eight specimens of the Class I.

 - The Stickney-Eliasberg Specimen